 I’m now a three-time Logitech webcam user with a long range panoramic capability and two close-up keyboard views, (including an overhead) that’s a mouse tap away.
 For trill and ornament demonstrations, I highlight the second or third LOGITECH option listed on my Preferences window and can easily switch back to the longer range image with another click. (first view) The FULL SCREEN option is recommended.

-To add multi web cams to the mix, I downloaded the Manycam program to my iMac.
+To add more than one web cam view to the mix, I downloaded the Manycam program to my iMac.
 (It’s FREE)

-For a pedal close-up, I activated the C615HD1080.
+For a pedal close-up, I activated my C920HD1080.
 It afforded an opportunity to graphically demonstrate legato pedaling.
 (You can see the student’s upright piano, and my pedal shown in the lower left box.)
 She had the full screen view of my foot on the pedal.
 We are working on “In the Church” by Tchaikovsky which requires sensitive, clear pedaling.

 Here’s an adult student’s keyboard view beamed in from UK.
 She has the single panoramic perspective: